 Requests/Self-Reports Online (RSRO)

-Beginning May 15, 2013 secondary violation self-reporting was incorporated into AMA Online.
-The addition of secondary reporting enables member institutions and conferences to submit secondary violation self-reports electronically.
-With the incorporation of secondary self-reporting, the AMA Online system has been renamed Requests/Self-Reports Online.
+Beginning May 15, 2013 Level III/secondary violation self-reporting was incorporated into AMA Online.
+The addition of Level III/secondary self-reporting enables member institutions and conferences to submit LevelIII/secondary violation self-reports electronically.
+With the incorporation of Level III/secondary self-reporting, the AMA Online system has been renamed Requests/Self-Reports Online.

 - Requests/Self-Reports Online (RSRO)